 In most cases, U.S. Customs will refund up to 99% of the original duties and fees paid by the importer.
 U.S. Customs also permits the claimant to declare drawback on export transactions up to three years prior to export.
 To receive a duty drawback refund, a claimant does not need to be the importer or the exporter.
-Rights to duty drawback refunds can be assigned to or from importers, exporters or other persons in the supply chain.
+Rights to duty drawback dollars can be assigned to or from importers, exporters or other parties in the supply chain.

 Michigan’s representative Dave Camp, the Republican chairman of the House of Representatives Ways and Means Committee, has outli...Read More Posted on: August, 2013

 As anyone involved in the drawback process can attest, the governing statutes, regulations, and procedures outline a very arcane p...Read More Posted on: May, 2013